stashed/docs/docs/guides/latest/workloads/daemonset.md

 stash-recovered-dqlrb   1/1     Running   0          4m4s
 ```

-Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` Daemonset's pod using the following command,
+Verify that the sample data has been restored in `/source/data` directory of the `stash-recovered` DaemonSet's pod using the following command,

 ```console
 $ kubectl exec -n demo stash-recovered-dqlrb -- ls -R /source/data